ONSdigital/eq-lookup-suggestions-data/README.md

 - any values including commas should be double quoted

-- header row to contain comma separated language_codes (i.e `en-gb`, `cy`, `ga`, `eo`)

-- data rows to contain comma separated translated lookup values (as to be presented in the lookup lists)
+- data rows to contain lookup terms (as to be presented in the lookup lists)

-- null values for a given language item can be provided by a non-spaced commas.
-This will result in that term not being presented as a suggestion for that language

-json files can be generated from the source csv files using `./scripts/convert_csv_to_json.py`
+json files can be generated from the source csv files using `./scripts/convert_csv_to_json.py`.

 - csv source file root directory `./source-data`

 - json output file root directory `./data`

+- two further levels of sub directories are expected corresponding to the `{region}` and `{language_code}` of the suggestions files respectively